isomerpages/moe-fuhuapri/_general-information/Resources for Parents/School Home Partnership.md

 variant: tiptap
 ---
 <p>In efforts of Strengthening Collaboration between Parents and Teachers,
-the Ministry of Education (MOE) has released refreshed guidelines for School-Home Partnership (GSHP).
+the Ministry of Education (MOE) has released refreshed Guidelines for School-Home Partnership (GSHP).
 These guidelines were shared by Minister for Education Chan Chun Sing at Schools Work Plan Seminar on 18 September 2024.</p>
 <p>To raise a happy, confident and kind generation, schools and parents will:</p>